pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

 We have begun discussing the logistics of translating or subtitling the conference talks and presentations into the above languages.
 We are exploring various options to have the talks translated/subtitled professionally.
 However this would depend on the cost and our sponsorship.
+You can help and support us by sponsoring the conference.
 Please check out our [sponsorship prospectus](https://conference.pyladies.com/sponsors.html) or write to sponsors@pyladies.com.